bdecoste/envoyproxy-envoy/docs/root/operations/cli.rst

   *(deprecated)* This flag used to allow opting into only using a :ref:`v2 bootstrap configuration file <config_overview_v2_bootstrap>`.
 This is now set by default.

+.. option:: --allow-deprecated-v1-api

+  *(optional)* This flag determines whether the configuration file should only be parsed as a :ref:`v2 bootstrap configuration file
+  <config_overview_v2_bootstrap>`.
+If specified when a v2 bootstrap
+  config parse fails, a second attempt to parse the config as a :ref:`v1 JSON configuration file <config_overview_v1>` will be made.

 .. option:: --mode <string>